rdalkire/computercraft-programs/computercraftFarm/src/sortAndBlockHowTo.md

 iron factories, melon producers and wheat farms.

-Version 1.0.0 can deal with these item
+Version 1.0.1 can deal with these item
-types: melon, wheat, diamond,
-iron ingot, gold ingot, redstone, and coal.
+types: melon, wheat, diamond, emerald, iron ingot, gold nugget, gold ingot, redstone, and coal.

 Note, lapis lazuli is not (yet) supported.